car251290/Fullstack-soccer/README.md

 To define a function, you must use the function keyword, followed by a name, followed by parentheses ( ).
 Then you have to write the function logic between curly brackets { }
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript
+Let's start off by looking at the building blocks of any language: the types.
+JavaScript programs manipulate values, and those values all belong to a type.
+JavaScript's types are:

+Number
+BigInt
+String
+Boolean
+Function
+Object
+Symbol (new in ES2015)

 Include different data types
 16 minutes remaining